Booster Seats are Not Just for Small Kids

 Making Sure to Choose the Right Seat.

 It's not always black and white when picking a car seat or phasing one out.
-In fact, there are certain ages and weights where it is not so clear whether a kid should sit in a particular booster seat.
+There are certain ages and weights where it is not so clear whether a kid should sit in a separate booster seat.
 This choice is where the advice of experts comes in handy.
 In most cars, 4 feet 9 inches is the minimum height to start using the traditional three-point belt.

 Using it when shorter causes potential injury, including decapitation.
 Even worse, in some cases where the wrong belt is worn, airbag damage is also possible.
 There are several options available.

-- A seat belt positioner is one that allows for shorter people to use the regular belt.
+- A seat belt positioner allows shorter people to use the regular belt.

 - A Different Experience for Parents?